ShivamBhosale/100DaysOfCode/index.md

 ## Day 81 - Mumbai - Chennai House Price Analysis
 Using a dataset from Kaggle I performed basic analysis on the house prices in the Indian cities of Mumbai and Chennai.

+## Day 82 - Mobile Price Prediction
+After doing a data analysis on different factors responsible for a price of a mobile.
+I used various ML algorithms to predict the price of the same.